 - Firmness: Medium, around 6–6.5

-- Comfort layers: Thicker foam quilting on each side, giving a cushier top before the springs
+- Comfort layers: Thicker quilted foams on each side for a cushier surface feel

 - Cover: Quilted top with a more padded hand feel than Newcastle

-- Pressure relief: Noticeably improved for shoulders and hips compared with Newcastle
+- Pressure relief: Improved for shoulders and hips compared with Newcastle

-- Motion isolation: Slightly better than Newcastle due to extra comfort material
+- Motion isolation: Slightly better than Newcastle due to the extra comfort material

 - Edge support: Strong enough for sitting and sleeping near the perimeter